Northern Harrier

 Northern Harrier Image by David Brandes

-Conversely, winter survey data from the Christmas Bird Count (CBC) show mostly stable 10-year trends continent-wide and in the Eastern Region, as 46 of 64 states and provinces, including 23 of 30 in the Eastern Region, show no statistically significant changes.
-The Northern Harrier is listed as Threatened or Endangered in New England and is a species of conservation concern in Pennsylvania, Oregon, The Great Plains, Southwest, and the Intermountain West primarily due to loss of grassland habitat.
-It is listed as a species of Least Concern by the IUCN Red List.
-More research is needed to understand the observed declines in migration counts in the East.
+The Northern Harrier is listed as Threatened or Endangered in New England and is Threatened in Pennsylvania and some eastern states.
+It is a Species of Conservation Concern in Oregon, the Great Plains, the Southwest, and the Intermountain West, primarily due to loss of grassland habitat.
+It is listed as a Species of Least Concern by the IUCN Red List.
+More research is needed to understand the observed declines in migration counts throughout this species’ range.
+Habitat loss, climate change, and an increase in diseases such as West Nile virus may all be shaping the trends in this species.

 Please cite this page as: